A strictly decreasing invariant for resolution of singularities in dimension two: Introduction

 More recently, Benito and Villamayor \cite{AngOrlDim2} gave another proof for resolution of singularities in dimension two using the techniques of Rees algebras and generic projections.
 Kawanoue and Matsuki applied and simplified these methods in \cite{IFPdim2} for their idealistic filtration program.
 Note that \cite{AngOrlDim2} and \cite{IFPdim2} apply to schemes of finite type over a perfect field.

 In characteristic zero, the centers for the resolution are determined by a certain invariant, which strictly decreases after blowing up.
 Due to the lack of maximal contact, the proof does not apply in positive characteristic.
-Moh \cite{Moh} even shows that a natural candidate for an invariant in positive characteristic may increase after certain blow-ups with regular centers, although he also proves that there is a bound on the increase.
-In \cite{Moh1}, he defines a so-called adjustor in order to overcome the detected increase in dimension three for special hypersurfaces, see also \cite{HerWagn} for a variant in dimension two.
+Moh \cite{Moh} even shows that a natural candidate for an invariant in positive characteristic may increase after certain blow-ups with regular centers, although he also proves that there is a bound on the increase. {In \cite{Moh1}, he defines a so-called adjustor in order to overcome the detected increase in dimension three for special hypersurfaces\rot{.
+See} also \cite{HerWagn} for a variant in dimension two.}

 Already in his thesis \cite{VincentThesis}, the first author introduces a new invariant $ \omega $ for resolution of singularities that is not affected by the increase phenomena.
-Moreover, $ \omega $ plays a key role in Piltant and his proof of the existence of a resolution of singularities in dimension three, see \cite{CPmixed}, \cite{CPmixed2}.
+Moreover, $ \omega $ plays a key role in Piltant and his proof of the existence of a resolution of singularities in dimension three\rot{.
+See} \cite{CPmixed}, \cite{CPmixed2}.

 For varieties of dimension two over perfect fields, the proof of Kawanoue and Matsuki \cite{IFPdim2} provides a strictly decreasing invariant.
-In this article, we construct a strictly decreasing invariant for the resolution of singularities in dimension two in the general case.
+In this article, we construct a strictly decreasing invariant for the resolution of singularities \rot{for the general excellent \blau{Noetherian} scheme of dimension two.}